JessieCasey/Chat-Application/README.md

 ### 🚀 Before
-"I would recommend you to open different browsers (Or open second page in incognito mode) and login with different users and enter to the same chatroom, so then you can feel better how it works"
+"I would recommend you to open different browsers (Or open second page in incognito mode) and login with different users and enter the same chatroom, so then you can feel better how it works"

 ###  Start